jamilimages/Weight-Class-BMI-Calculator/README.md

 The program that inspired me to lose weight.
 So I built it a calculator that calculates the total BMI based on height (inches) and weight.

 ### What I've learned
-- using a while loop to continuously run the program even after the total BMI has been presented to request more user input.
+- Using a while loop to continuously run the program even after the total BMI has been presented to request more user input.
 ```cpp
   	while (true) {
 		cout << "Enter your height (inches): ";